 Some all-inclusive resorts do partner with other nearby resorts so that guests can use each other’s pools/restaurants.

-In a lot of all-inclusive resorts, you’ll find kids clubs.
 I still remember going to the kid’s clubs at a resort in Malta I went to when I was around 8!
-The kid’s clubs usually take children of varying ages and will have various activities for them to do.

 CRUISE:

 A cruise ship typically has around 15 decks so there is plenty of space for onboard amenities.
-Most cruise ships will have a full-sized theater with some having cinemas, sports courts, and bowling alleys.

 Staying on a Cruise Ship in Port: Here’s When You Can and Why You Would

-On almost all cruise ships you’ll find kids clubs.
 The kid’s clubs are usually split into ages and because there are usually so many children in the clubs there are different activities happening for children of different ages.

-Cruise ships also usually have casinos on site which is something that all-inclusive resorts rarely have.
+Cruise ships also usually have casinos on site which is something that All-inclusive resorts rarely have.

 Due to the size of cruise ships and the number of people on board, you’ll usually find a greater variety of onboard amenities.
-That said, this does vary a lot by the cruise line.

 Some cruise lines which operate smaller more traditional cruises will not have many of the things mentioned above.
-Larger, newer cruise ships have full parks and neighborhoods in the middle which you can zip line across!

 Other Guests